influxdata/telegraf/plugins/inputs/net/README.md

 * Net measurements have the following tags:
   * interface (the interface from which metrics are gathered)
+  * interface_index (the interface index from which metrics are gathered)

 Under Linux the system wide protocol metrics have the interface=all tag.